beubax/join-the-siege/README.md

 ## Core Features

 *   **Intelligent Document Understanding**: Accurately classifies documents based on their actual text content, not just filenames.
-*   **Hybrid ML Approach for Optimal Performance**:
+*   **Hybrid ML Approach with Escalation**:
     *   Employs a swift, lightweight primary model for rapid, everyday classifications.
-    *   When faced with ambiguity, it intelligently escalates to a more powerful on-device transformer model.
+    *   When faced with ambiguity, it escalates to a more powerful on-device transformer model.
 This boosts accuracy considerably while keeping all document data private.
-*   **Automated Training Data Generation**: Utilizes LLM capabilities to automatically create synthetic documents, essential for cold starts and for integrating new industry categories.
+*   **No Cold Starts**: Automatically bootstraps by generating/loading initial synthetic training data and pre-training the classification model upon first startup.
+This ensures the system is immediately operational and ready to classify documents effectively.
 *   **Continuous Improvement via Feedback Loop**: The system is designed to learn and adapt.
-User corrections on classifications are captured and used to incrementally refine the ML model (via `partial_fit`), making it smarter over time without requiring costly complete retraining.
+User corrections on classifications are captured and used to incrementally refine the ML model, making it smarter over time without requiring costly complete retraining.
 *   **Efficient Background Processing**: Leverages Celery and Redis to handle demanding tasks like file analysis, ML inference, and model updates asynchronously, ensuring the API remains responsive and the system can scale.
-*   **Data-Driven Model Evolution**: Persistently stores job statuses, extracted text and results (in SQLite), providing a rich dataset for ongoing model improvement and learning from historical patterns.
+*   **Data-Driven Model Evolution**: Persistently stores job statuses, extracted text and results (in SQLite), providing a rich dataset for ongoing model improvement.
-*   **Flexible and Extensible Architecture**: Features a modular design and allows for easy substitution of core components (like the primary ML model), facilitating customization and future development.
+*   **Flexible and Extensible Architecture**: Features a modular design and allows for easy substitution of core components (like the primary ML model).
 *   **Simplified Deployment with Docker**: Includes `Dockerfile` and `docker-compose.yml` for straightforward, consistent setup across various environments.
 *   **Reliability Assured by Testing**: Core functionalities are validated through `pytest` unit tests, providing a dependable foundation.
 Tests run automatically via github actions when pushed to the main branch.